UPDATED: December 30, 2016

 Create your own YouTube Video

 With all this talk about YouTube, I hope it has inspired you to start creating some videos and uploading them to your own YouTube Channel.
-So I’ll leave you with a quick screencast that I created almost two years ago before I started this blog, (time really flys) but the video is still relevant today!
+So I’ll leave you with a quick screencast that I recorded a few years ago before I started this blog, (time really flys) but the video is still relevant today!
 Remember that using YouTube is a great way to generate traffic back to your blog.
 Screenr.com is a great site to introduce you to the art of screencasting.
 You can create 5 minute videos to demonstrate how to do something online, use software you have installed on your computer, or simply record yourself talking into your webcam (I use this Logitech HD Pro).
 When you’re done, you can upload directly from Screenr to YouTube.